devvasu18/once-again/README.md

 ---

 **Note**: This is a demo application.
-The Instagram integration is currently mocked for demonstration purposes.
-In a production environment, you would need to integrate with the official Instagram API and implement proper authentication flows.
+The IG integration is currently mocked for demonstration purposes.
+In a production environment, you would need to integrate with the official IG API and implement proper authentication flows.